 At 6,643 feet, Clingmans Dome is the highest mountain in the Smokies, the highest point in the state of Tennessee, and the highest point along the 2,174-mile (3,499 km) Appalachian Trail.
-The “Dome” refers to the mountaintop, not the man-made observation tower.
+The “Dome” refers to the mountaintop, not the man-made observation tower which was built in 1959 as part of the Mission 66 program, an effort by the National Park Service (NPS) to attract more visitors to national parks.
 The Dome actually lies within both Tennessee and North Carolina.
 On clear days, visitors may see as far as 100 miles.

 The Clingmans Dome hike is fully-paved and only half a mile.
 However, the steep gradient combined with the high altitude may make the hike too strenuous for the elderly or those out of shape.
 At the summit, hikers are greeted with incredible views of the Smoky Mountains National Park below them.